djfrsn/cat/README.md

 - App not deployed, please run on localhost
 - The build system was hacked together, please refresh page if app doesn't update properly
+- If you get a mongoose error on 'npm run dev' it is because your config.env is missing!